 SIF has been used in the USA for more than a decade to enable interoperability between software products within schools districts and to facilitate data exchange between schools, school systems and education authorities.
 SIF is also in the early stages of adoption in the UK and under investigation in several other countries.
 Currently more than 15 million students benefit every day from interoperability delivered via SIF.

 In Australia currently there are 43 member organisations including education authorities and software vendors.
 SIF has been used in projects involving government and non-government schools in all States and Territories.
 These include local, national and cross-jurisdictional initiatives spanning access to online learning resources, online assessment, enterprise wide data synchronisation, student data transfer and national reporting.
-The breadth of adoption by Australian school authorities and the depth of activities being improved by SIF interoperability is summarised in the Australian Adoption and Implementations of SIF register.
+School System Authorities nationally are progressively implementing education data hubs based on providing SIF 3 interoperability for third party providers.

 In Australia, the a recognised the benefit in creating a targeted subset or profile of the full Australian Data Model to assist in more speedy and lightweight adoption of the interoperability standard.
 The Student Information System Baseline Profile (SBP) is a set of core data and business rules defining the relationship between students, parents, teachers, schools and classes.
 It has reduced the complexity and cost for schools and increased the ease for vendors in creating interoperability between applications and student (or school) information systems.

 SIF enjoys wide support across the Australian education software community.
-The full list of members and supporters is provided in SIF Association AU Members table.
+The full list of members and supporters is provided in A4L AU Members table.